 - The American Headache Society (AHS) published updated consensus statement guidelines for migraine in 2018.
 The AHS recommends the use of APAP, NSAIDs, non-opioid analgesics, or caffeinated analgesic combinations for mild or moderate attacks.
 The triptans or dihydroergotamine (DHE) are recommended for moderate or severe attacks as well as for mild attacks that respond poorly to other analgesics.
 These guidelines do not differentiate the triptans, but recommend that non-oral routes be used when severe nausea or vomiting is present.
 Overall, the AHS designated the following drugs as having efficacy (AHS 2019):

-- Established efficacy:
+- o Established efficacy:

 - Triptans

 - Ergotamine derivatives

 - NSAIDs (aspirin, diclofenac, ibuprofen, naproxen)

 - Opioids (butorphanol, although use is not recommended)

 - Combination medications

 - Probably effective

 - Ergotamine or other forms of DHE

 - NSAIDs (ketoprofen, ketorolac intramuscular or IV, flurbiprofen)

-- Magnesium IV - Isometheptene compounds - Combination medications (codeine/APAP, tramadol/APAP) - Antiemetics (prochlorperazine, promethazine, droperidol, chlorpromazine, metoclopramide) - o Ubrogepant was reviewed by the AHS prior to FDA-approval for recommendation.
-The AHS recommend it may have a role in patients with cardiovascular (CV) conditions or in cases of triptan contraindications.
-Further recommendations include patients who have contraindications to the use of triptans or who have failed to respond to or tolerate ≥ 2 oral triptans, as determined by either a validated acute treatment patient reported outcome questionnaire or healthcare provider attestation.
+- Magnesium IV - Isometheptene compounds - Combination medications (codeine/APAP, tramadol/APAP) - Antiemetics (prochlorperazine, promethazine, droperidol, chlorpromazine, metoclopramide) - o The AHS recommends that rimegepant and ubrogepant may have a role in patients who have contraindications to the use of triptans or who have failed to respond to or tolerate ≥ 2 oral triptans, as determined by either a validated acute treatment patient reported outcome questionnaire or healthcare provider attestation.
 Coverage should be provided until ≥ 2 attacks are treated to determine efficacy and tolerability. - Other agents have had more established efficacy and safety relative to the newly FDA-approved migraine agents. - There are a number of older guidelines/treatment recommendations for the treatment of migraine but, similar to the 2018 guidelines, they do not state a preference for a particular triptan or therapy (Evers et al 2009, Francis et al 2010, Marmura et al 2015, Silberstein 2000, Silberstein et al 2012 [guideline reaffirmed in 2015]). - In 2019, the American Academy of Neurology (AAN) and the AHS published a guideline on the acute treatment of migraine in children and adolescents.
 The guideline states that there is evidence to support the efficacy of ibuprofen, APAP (in children and adolescents), and triptans (mainly in adolescents) for migraine relief, although confidence in the evidence varies between agents (Oskoui et al 2019[a]). - Of note, the CGRP inhibitors have not been adequately studied in children or adolescents and are not currently FDAapproved for use in these populations.